-With the world fast becoming a global village it has become imperative for us teachers and students to think and act as global citizens.
+With the world fast becoming a global village, it has become imperative for us teachers and students think and act as global citizens.
 We need to shift our focus to value-oriented experiential learning.

-International work provides an exposure to new practices and perspectives, aids professional development and helps to raise teaching standards.
-For young students, it is a window into different cultural and countries, preparing them for life in a global society.
+International work provides exposure to new practices and perspectives, aids professional development, and helps to raise teaching standards.
+For young students, it is a window for different cultures and countries, preparing them for life in a global society.

 The British Council is the UK’s International organization for cultural relations and educational opportunities.
-To counter the challenges that the schools across the world are grappling with, British Council has come up with the ISA approach that is holistic and promising.
-And we are happy to have enrolled for ISA award 2016-2017.
+To counter the challenges that the schools across the world are grappling with, the British Council has come up with the ISA approach that is holistic and promising.
+And we are happy to have enrolled for the ISA award 2016-2019.

-The process for ISA involves doing 7 curriculum activities, in which 80% of the student population is to be involved throughout the current academic year 2016-2017.
-Each of the following activities is based on an International context and has been approved by the British council ISA committee.
+The process for ISA involves doing 7 curriculum activities, in which 80% of the student population is to be involved throughout the current academic year 2016-2019.
+Each of the following activities is based on an international context and has been approved by the British council ISA committee.